shourav9884/bd-bank-branch-list/README.md

 # bd-bank-branch-list
-All of the bank in bangladesh and their branches with bank code and routing number will be there in different format
+All of the bank in bangladesh and their branches with bank code and routing number will be there in different format.
+* formatted json -